hindahajjam/hind-ahajjam/README.md

 ## 📖 About Me

-- 📊 Data Scientist @Ewattch
+- 📊 Data Scientist
-- 🎓 Studying a Master's Degree in Statistics
+- 🎓 Master's Degree Student in Applied Mathematics with a focus on Engineering Math for Data Science
-- 📍 Living in Metz, France
+- 📍 Based in France

 [comment]: <> (- 📫 Reach me at **@outlook.fr**)